Pavo-IM/Hackinabox/README.md

 ## MacOS VM installation using Unraid as host OS

-### This guide is for the computer user who would like to run macOS in a VM from within Unraid Server OS.
+### This guide is for the computer user who would like to run macOS 12 Monterey (or newer) as a VM from within Unraid Server OS.

-<br>There are growing reasons for why one would want to do so, IE:
+###There are growing reasons for why someone would want to do so, for example:

--  When running macOS bare metal on an AMD cpu, one is required to utilize patches made by AMD-OSX.
+-  When running macOS bare metal on an AMD cpu, a user is required to utilize patches made by AMD-OSX.
 Hackinabox abrogrates the need to use these patches.
--  When running macOS on an AMD cpu, one has to use amdfriend to patch binaries for certain apps to run.
+-  When running macOS on an AMD cpu, a user has to use amdfriend to patch binaries for certain apps to run.
 Hackinabox mitigates this requirement.
 -  Full performance/utilization of supported GPU passed through to VM.
 -  Ethernet works OOB via setting up VirtIO networking device in VM settings, (no need to passthrough physical Ethernet controller).
 -  No hassle updating.